cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/02-fitting.md

 {: .language-cpp}

 and run the macro again.
 You should get something like the following result.
-If everything went well and you still have time to go, repeat this process for the two quantites left to go, Eta and Phi! (line:16 on ```Efficiency.C```)
+If everything went well and you still have time to go, repeat this process for the two quantites left to go, Eta and Phi (line:16 on ```Efficiency.C```) and then repeat the process!
-In case you want to change one of the fit results, use the ```change_bin.cpp``` function commented on line:61.

 <img width="500px" src="../fig/Efficiency_thomas.png">